Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Harbor Docks

-Harbor Docks Restaurant is a longtime tradition in Destin, serving gulf to table seafood since 1979.
+Harbor Docks Restaurant is a longtime tradition in Destin, serving gulf-to-table seafood since 1979.
 They make everything they serve from scratch using fish caught daily from boats going out right from their docks.

 Pelican Adventures